Bow drill standard procedure by Dave Watson

 • Sweet chestnut should not be considered for friction fire lighting

-• It does not matter if a fire bow looks like a bow or is just a straight stave: both work very well.
+• Whether a fire bow or straight stave looks like a bow does not matter: both work very well.

 Global Bushcraft Symposium 2022 (GBS2022) and Dave Watson

-Dave set up his company ‘Woodland Survival Crafts’ in 1995 following ten years of building the activities programs as well as the teams of instructors.
-In 2007 he instigated the development of what is now the Bushcraft Professional Practice group within the Institute for Outdoor Learning, which promotes good practice of wilderness-based skills within education.
+Dave set up his company ‘Woodland Survival Crafts’ in 1995 following ten years of building the activities programs and the teams of instructors.
+In 2007, he instigated the development of the Bushcraft Professional Practice group within the Institute for Outdoor Learning, which promotes the excellent practice of wilderness-based skills within education.
 He was awarded Leading Practitioner within the IOL.
-With the Global Bushcraft Symposium 2022, Dave acted both as a speaker and lead of the Fire Craft Theme Camps.
+With the Global Bushcraft Symposium 2022, Dave was a speaker and lead of the Fire Craft Theme Camps.
+Besides firefighting with a bow drill, Dave also presented firefighting with a friction fire hand drill under European conditions.

 Dave reviewed this article on August 11, 2022, and had no objections.